Implementing async-await syntax using delimited continuations

 community) is the concept of promise.
 A promise is a value that you do not yet

 have, but that you want to manipulate.
-For instance, the javascript
+For instance, the Javascript

-function returns promises which you manipulate through the
+fetch function returns promises which you manipulate through the

-.then
+.then method:

 const resp_promise = fetch("http://example.org/");